javascript-obfuscator/javascript-obfuscator/README.md

 For example:
 * Obfuscation of the variable's name at its declaration is called direct transformation;
 * Obfuscation of the variable's name beyond its declaration is called child transformation.

+## Kind of variables

+Kind of variables of inserted nodes will auto-detected, based on most prevailing kind of variables of source code.

 ## Antiviruses false positive virus alerts